skip to main content

 Video chat

-Video chat needs a fast connection, just like streaming 4K video.
+Video chat requires a decent amount of speed, just like streaming 4K video.
 The big difference is that while Netflix needs a fast download speed, video chat needs both its upload and download speeds to be fast.
 This is where the type of connection becomes more important.

-A gigabit cable connection probably has enough upload speed for a stable video call, but a gigabit fiber connection runs at gigabit speeds both ways.
-This makes it ideal for video chat like Zoom and Skype, as well as livestreaming on sites like Twitch
+Gigabit cable internet has enough upload speed for a stable video call, but a Gigabit fiber connection runs at gigabit speeds both ways.
+This makes it ideal for video chat like Zoom and Skype, as well as livestreaming on sites like Twitch.

 If you want to find out more, check out what makes a good download and upload speed.